eth-protocol-fellows/protocol-studies/docs/wiki/protocol/data-structures.md

 ## Primer on Patricia Tree

-Patricia Tries (also called Radix tree) are n-ary trees which unlike Merkel Trees,is used for storage of data instead of verification.
+Patricia Tries (also called Radix tree) are n-ary trees which unlike Merkle Trees,is used for storage of data instead of verification.

 Simply put, Patricia Tries is a tree data structure where all the data is store in the leaf nodes, and each non-leaf nodes is a character of a unique string identifying the data.
 Using the unique string we navigate through the character nodes and finally reach the data.
 Hence, it is very efficient at data retrieval.